ibmecod/bluemix-spiceworks-starter/README.md

-This simple  Node.js IBM Bluemix application illustrates how to extend [Spiceworks Developer Edition](http://spiceworks.github.io/developers.spiceworks.com/downloads/) with a [Bluemix](https://bluemix.net)  application.
+This simple  Node.js IBM Bluemix application illustrates how to extend [Spiceworks Developer Edition](http://spiceworks.github.io/developers.spiceworks.com/downloads/) with an [IBM Bluemix](https://console.ng.bluemix.net/?cm_mmc=IBMEcoDWW-_-IIC-_-BluemixDay-_-BluemixDayAAAWebpage)  application.
 This example use the Spiceworks Javascript API to pull Help Desk ticket data and then displays a summary of each ticket  in the Bluemix application.

 ## Automatic Deploy (and signup if necessary) to Bluemix
 Give it a try!
 Click the button below to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix.
+Not signed up for  Bluemix already ?
+No worries, the button below works for new Bluemix users as well as existing ones.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://hub.jazz.net/git/idsorg/sample-java-cloudant)

 ## Manual deploy (not necessary if you clicked on _Automatic Deploy_ above)